-To adjust the compression damping force (for fast compression damping)

-To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt on each fork leg in direction (a).
+To adjust the compression damping force (for fast compression damping) To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt on each fork leg in direction (a).
 To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt on each fork leg in direction (b).

-Compression damping force adjusting bolt (for fast compression damping)
+1. Compression damping force adjusting bolt (for fast compression damping)

-Compression damping setting (for fast compression damping):

-4 turn(s) in direction (b) Standard:

-2 turn(s) in direction (b) Maximum (hard):

-0 turn(s) in direction (b)
+Compression damping setting (for fast compression damping): Minimum (soft): 5.5 turn(s) in direction (b) Standard: 2 turn(s) in direction (b) Maximum (hard): 0 turn(s) in direction (b) With the adjusting bolt fully turned in direction (a)

-To adjust the compression damping force (for slow compression damping)

-To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt on each fork leg in direction (a).
+To adjust the compression damping force (for slow compression damping) To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt on each fork leg in direction (a).
 To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt on each fork leg in direction (b).

-Compression damping force adjusting bolt (for slow compression damping)
+1. Compression damping force adjusting bolt (for slow compression damping)